-I scroll through my social feeds daily, stumbling upon stories and conversations that black millennials are curating.
-Many of those centered around the topic of growing up as a black woman, forced to conform to western ideals of beauty and compromise their values and beliefs due to the fear of rejection and living up to certain perceptions.
+I scroll through my social feeds daily, stumbling upon stories and conversations that black millennials are discussing.
+Many of those centred around the topic of growing up as a black woman, forced to conform to western ideals of beauty and compromise their values and beliefs due to the fear of rejection and living up to certain perceptions.
 In an era, where such discussions are flooding social media platforms, I've found myself enlightened by these recent occurrences and gained a deeper understanding of the type of society I live in.
 I grew up in a small town in Ireland where I was completely oblivious to the issue of racial prejudice because honestly, I didn't really experience it so for me, the subject of race was one I always avoided due to MY lack of awareness.
 At some point, I felt like I was immune to or exempt from societal realities of racial prejudices.
-The dissertation I wrote in my final year of University on 'Black Masculinity' allowed me to touch on the historical and cultural context of slavery, social oppression, and a dehumanizing institution.
+The dissertation I wrote in my final year of University on 'Black Masculinity' allowed me to touch on the historical and cultural context of slavery, social oppression, and a dehumanising institution.
 It was an invitation for me to explore political and social matters that have existed from the beginning of time.

 The truth of the matter is that I'm not immune to these senseless acts of ignorance and negative perceptions.
 As millennials of colour we are pushing boundaries and excelling in our chosen career paths.
 We (or maybe some) of us find ourselves altering our personalities and who we are in professional and even academic settings to avoid being labeled or living up to society's portrayals of us.
 Personally, my recent experiences in such environments have affected my ability to express myself emotionally, often concerned about the comfortability of others by just being me.
 This is particularly common in professional environments where colleagues are automatically intimidated by your presence.
 The current social and political atmosphere has been an eye-opener.
 I'm extremely proud that black women are fighting back and unapologetically being themselves.